OXID-eSales/oxideshop-user-documentation/installation/update/standard-update.rst

 .. warning::

    Even if you do not install the dev requirements, Composer verifies their dependencies.
-Therefore this change is mandatory if you update from the mentioned versions to 6.2.4 or higher.
+Therefore this change is mandatory if you are using Composer 2.

 |schritt| Updating dependencies
 -------------------------------